Binarysite/Dona/README.md

 1. Install node packages
 ```
-cd MyApp
 npm install
 npm install --only=dev
 ```

 2. Modify the src directory, this is where your application will live

+3. Install Android Studio

-3. Add the platforms you desire
+4. Add the platforms you desire
 ```
 tns platform add ios
 tns platform add android
 ```

-4. Build with Gulp
+5. Build with Gulp
 ```
 gulp
 ```

-5. Emulate or deploy!
+6. Emulate or deploy!
 ```
 tns emulate ios
 ```